-Key activity Timescale Intended outcome Key strategy/Plan Lead Directorate 3.6 Deliver and promote a series of events to promote Hate Crime Awareness week annually 2024 - 2026 Profile of work to reduce hate crime raised Hate Crime Strategy Environment, Civic Pride and Climate 3.7 To deliver and promote a series of annual events to promote 16 Days of action (activism) against Domestic Violence 2024 - 2026 At least two events held annually Violence Against Women and Girls Strategy Environment, Civic Pride and Climate 3.8 Ensure planning policies promote a more cohesive borough.
+Key activity Timescale Intended outcome Key strategy/Plan Lead Directorate 3.6 Ensure continued delivery of Council's VAWG strategy (Violence Against Women and Girls) 2024-2026 Reduction in VAWG incidents Survivors are better supported Violence Against Women and Girls Strategy Environment, Civic Pride and Climate 3.7 Deliver and promote a series of events to promote Hate Crime Awareness week annually 2024 - 2026 Profile of work to reduce hate crime raised Hate Crime Strategy Environment, Civic Pride and Climate 3.8 To deliver and promote a series of annual events to promote 16 Days of action (activism) against Domestic Violence 2024 - 2026 At least two events held annually Violence Against Women and Girls Strategy Environment, Civic Pride and Climate 22 い い 3.9 Continue promotion of Ask for Angela campaign 2024-2026 Increased safety for women and girls Hate Crime Strategy Environment, Civic Pride and Climate 3.10 Implementation of LGBT+ safe space campaign with venues across the borough.
+Integrate with Third Party Reporting Centres in Council's Hate Crime Strategy 2024-2026 Create safe spaces for LGBT+ individuals should there be a real or perceived threat of danger and unsafety.
+Nurture psychological and physical safety in the borough for LGBT+ community.
+Integration with third party reporting centres to increase reporting, Equality, Diversity and Inclusion Strategy Innovation and Change

+Key activity Timescale Intended outcome Key strategy/Plan Lead Directorate 3.11 Ensure planning policies promote a more cohesive borough.
 2024 - 2026 Better designed environments that support integration and cohesion.
-Merton's Local Plan Housing and Sustainability 3.9 Ensure residents are fully engaged in the Mitcham Carnival organising committee 2024 - 2026 Resident contributions inform the themes and activities of the Carnival Council Plan Environment, Civic Pride and Climate 3.10 Encourage and support the development of Friends of Parks groups in parks that are underrepresented 2024 - 2026 Increased number of active Friends of Parks groups Increased accessibility to parks and open spaces across the borough Council Plan Environment, Civic Pride and Climate
+Merton's Local Plan Housing and Sustainability 3.12 Ensure implementation of the heritage strategy reflects equality, diversity and inclusion principles, and is representative of our vibrant borough 2024-2026 More inclusive and diverse representation in the borough's heritage and culture activities Heritage Strategy; Equality, Diversity and Inclusion Strategy Library, Heritage and Adult Education Page 3.13 Ensure residents are engaged in large-scale celebratory events in the borough, for example the Mitcham Carnival organising committee 2024 - 2026 Resident contributions inform the themes and activities of large-scale cultural events, such as the Carnival Council Plan Environment, Civic Pride and Climate e 36 3.14 Encourage and support the development of Friends of Parks groups in parks that are underrepresented 2024 - 2026 Increased number of active Friends of Parks groups Increased accessibility to parks and open spaces across the borough Council Plan Environment, Civic Pride and Climate